lijeffrey39/dialogue_authoring_tool/README.md

 ## Questions
 1. What database to use?
-2. Is Node.js good for backend
+2. Is Node.js good for backend?

 ## Features List
 ### Page 0